“Become wise by walking with the wise, hang out with fools and watch your life fall to pieces.” ~Proverbs 13:20 (Msg)

 Verse by Verse Themes

-Verse 1 speaks like first verses often do; indeed chapter 12 featured an almost identical proverb: the wise love discipline.
+Verse 1 speaks like first verses often do; indeed chapter 12 features an almost identical proverb: the wise love discipline.

 Mouths, speech and eating dominate the next three verses.
 It appears the fruitfulness of our speech and the food we eat have much more in common than we could’ve previously connected.
 The appetite of the diligent is satisfied.